 Students are encouraged to file their transfer appeals early in the school year even if they play a winter or spring sport.
 This will ensure that deadlines are not missed and that eligibility status is determined well in advance of the season.

-**An “application” to appeal an Association decision requires a phone call to the OFSAA office giving the name of the student and his/her school name as well as the name of the principal of the school.** The phone call can be made by the student, coach, parent or other individual.
-A letter will be sent to the student, c/o the principal or school athletic lead, telling him/her the date, time and place of the appeal hearing.
-The letter outlines what information the student must provide prior to the meeting date.
+*An “application” to appeal an Association decision requires a phone call or email to Beth Hubbard ([email protected], (416) 426-7439) giving the name of the student, the school name, and the name of the principal of the school.** The phone call can be made by the student, coach, parent or other individual.
+Instructions outlining what information the student must provide prior to the meeting will be shared.
+A letter will then be sent to the student, c/o the principal or school athletic lead, providing the date, and time of the virtual appeal hearing.